lamhq/tech-notes/pages/devops/aws/networking/vpc.md

 ## Overview

+Amazon VPC lets you provision a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define.

 A VPC is an isolated network you create in the AWS cloud, similar to a traditional network in a data center.

 You have complete control of virtual network, including your own IP address range, subnets, route tables, and network gateways.